 Sadly, following Henry’s death, financial woes led Louise to sell her beautiful home.
 Unfortunately, subsequent owners dismissed the hotel’s importance, leaving it to crumble and decay.
 Fortunately, a French Industrialist purchased the property in 1998 and restored its former glory.

-Now, this luxury hotel is considered one of the most beautiful and award-winning places to stay in Europe and one of the best hotels in France.
+Now, this luxury hotel is considered not only one of the best hotels in France but also one of the best places to travel in europe.
 It offers a perfect getaway for groups, families, and couples.

 Paris remains the heart of France, and no list of the best luxury hotels in France would be complete with the Hotel Plaza Athenee.
 This luxury hotel sits on Avenue Montaigne, the fashion Mecca of Paris.
 Its neighbors boast some of France’s most significant designer flagship stores, including Dior, Versace, and Gucci.
 Opening in April 1913, Hotel Plaza Athenee quickly became the ‘It’ place for composers and artists of the era.

 Following many years of new management and renovations, in 2012, the hotel received the official distinction of Palace Status.
-The Plaza Athenee is arguable the best hotel in Paris if you want to see and be seen.
+The Plaza Athenee is arguable the best hotel in Paris if you want to see and be seen and one of the best places to travel in Europe.
 However, don’t be fooled by the hotel’s glamourous style.
 Children and fur babies alike are not only welcomed but pampered and spoiled.

 Overlooking the gorgeous Bay of Angels, Hotel La Perouse has water views that will transport you to the most tranquil of places.
 The hotel possesses a unique location, nestled on Castle Hill, at the end of the promenade des Anglais.
 It is just a short walk from the market of the Cours Saleya in the historic area of Nice.